► New Goodwood roadster

 Sustainability might well have become a watchword that Generation X no longer has a monopoly on, but that hasn’t dissuaded Rolls-Royce from announcing an enormous V12-propelled two-seater roadster.

-Evoking the frivolous spirit associated with high-end gallivanting a century ago, these teaser sketches are the first images the Goodwood-based luxury motor car manufacturer has released of the Dawn Silver Bullet Collection.
+Evoking the frivolous spirit associated with high-end gallivanting a century ago, these teaser images are the first photos the Goodwood-based luxury motor car manufacturer has released of the Dawn Silver Bullet Collection.

 Hang on, the Dawn’s a four-seater?